Philadelphia punk scene: 1980s

-An important source of exposing the Philadelphia region to this music were the DJs Jeff Jenkins and Steve Lukshides at WKDU, 91.7 FM, Drexel University's radio station and Eddie "Hacksaw" at University of Pennsylvania's WXPN, 88.5 FM.
+An important source of exposing the Philadelphia region to this music were the DJs Jeff Jenkins and Steve Lukshides at WKDU, Stockton University's radio station 91.7 FM WLFR, Drexel University's radio station and Eddie "Hacksaw" at University of Pennsylvania's WXPN, 88.5 FM.
 Music by some of the early Philadelphia hardcore bands were included on the 1983 compilation LP Get Off My Back.

 South Street served as the center of the Philadelphia punk scene since the mid to late 1970s, and bars and music venues on the street featured hardcore punk acts in the 1980s.
 Important bands in the early Philadelphia punk scene include The Dead Milkmen, a band that played an often sarcastic and humorous variant of hardcore punk.
 Though formed in Los Angeles, the hardcore punk band Fear had considerable connections to Philadelphia during the band's heyday; Fear's frontman Lee Ving was a Philadelphia native, and he notably referenced the Philadelphia South Street punk scene in the 1983 song "I Don't Care About You".

 21st century

-In the 2010s, Philadelphia has been said to have the best punk scene in the country. largely due to the emo and pop punk scenes in the city.
+In the 2010s, Philadelphia has been said to have the best punk scene in the country.
 Venues in the city became a haven for many pop punk and emo bands from other parts of Pennsylvania, New Jersey, Delaware, even Boston and Detroit.
 Some bands credited with keeping the punk scene alive in Philadelphia are The Wonder Years, Modern Baseball, and Cayetana along with others.
-Notable house venues include Ava House, Terrordome, and The Golden Tea House.
+Notable house venues include Ava House, Terrordome, The Golden Tea House and Pariah.